 What does the P0705 code mean?

-The P0705 indicates that there is a problem with the Transmission Range Sensor, also called Transmission gear position switch, which will probably make a bit more sense to you.
-When the transmission control unit receives a faulty signal from the range sensor, the transmission control unit will send a signal to the engine control unit and it may light up your engine light.
+The P0705 indicates that there is a problem with the transmission range sensor, also known as a transmission gear shifter, which probably makes more sense to you.
+If the transmission control unit receives a faulty signal from the range sensor, the transmission control unit will send a signal to the engine control unit and it may light up your check engine light.

-The transmission range sensor is located on the outside of your transmission box in the most cases.
-From your gearstick, there will go one or two “wires” that controls the gears on the transmission.
-Instead of having a sensor directly located at the gearstick (Depending on the car model), the sensor is located at the transmission.
+In most cases, the transmission range sensor is located on the outside of your transmission housing.
+One or two “wires” emanate from your gear lever and control the gears of the transmission.
+Instead of having a sensor directly on the gear lever (depending on the car model), the sensor is located on the transmission.

-The sensor is telling the transmission control unit if your gearstick is in Neutral, Park or Drive etc.
+The sensor tells the transmission control unit whether your gear lever is in neutral, parking or driving, etc.

 |Code||Description||Common Causes||Possible Solutions|